Picard language

-Picard (/ˈpɪkɑːrd/ PIK-ard, also /pɪˈkɑːrd, ˈpɪkərd/ pih-KARD-,_-PIK-ərd, /fr/) is a langue d'oïl of the Romance language family spoken in the northernmost of France and parts of Hainaut province in Belgium.
+Picard (/ˈpɪkɑːrd/ PIK-ard, also /pɪˈkɑːrd, ˈpɪkərd/ pih-KARD-,_-PIK-ərd; /fr/) also known as 'Roman Flemish' or 'Romane flamande' is a langue d'oïl of the Romance language family spoken in the northernmost region of France and parts of Hainaut province in Belgium.
 Administratively, this area is divided between the French Hauts-de-France region and the Belgian Wallonia along the border between both countries due to its traditional core being the districts of Tournai and Mons (Walloon Picardy).

-The language or dialect is referred to by different names, as residents of Picardy call it simply Picard, but in the more populated region of Nord-Pas-de-Calais it is called Ch'ti or Ch'timi (sometimes written as Chti or Chtimi).
+The language or dialect is referred to by different names, as residents of Picardy call it simply Picard, but in the more populated region of Nord-Pas-de-Calais it is typically called Ch'ti or Ch'timi (sometimes written as Chti or Chtimi).
 This is the area that makes up Romance Flanders, around the metropolis of Lille and Douai, and northeast Artois around Béthune and Lens.
 Picard is also named Rouchi around Valenciennes, Roubaignot around Roubaix.

 In 1998, Picard native speakers amounted to 700,000 individuals, the vast majority of whom were elderly people (aged 65 and over).
 Since its daily use had drastically declined, Picard was declared by the United Nations Educational, Scientific, and Cultural Organisation (UNESCO) a "severely endangered language".
 However, as of 2023, the Picard language was listed as "vulnerable" by UNESCO.